hesoru/Here./README.md

   - Select the reason for my child(ren)'s absence(s)
 - Add a caregiver that is authorized to pick up my child(ren)
 - Select if a non-primary caregiver will be picking up my child(ren)

-- The application should be password-protected, with different passwords for staff and each caregiver